 - heavy cream – can also use half and half in its place.

-- Roasted pumpkin seeds -this adds some crunch to the top and breaks up the smooth texture of the soup
+- Roasted pumpkin seeds -this adds some crunch to the top and breaks up the smooth texture of the soup.

 Pro tip: Follow this same recipe and the instructions, but swap the pumpkin for butternut squash soup!

-BLEND: Transfer the soup to a blender (or use an immersion blender directly in the pot) and puree until smooth.
-Place the soup back into the pot and heat until it’s warm.
+Step 6: Transfer the soup to a regular blender (or use an immersion blender directly in the pot) and puree until smooth to achieve a creamy soup.

 If you have leftover canned pumpkin and want to make a new dessert, try pumpkin cinnamon rolls using sweet dinner roll dough!
 They taste exactly like the classic pie, except no fork needed!
-You can also try my homemade pumpkin spice latte, 2 ingredient pumpkin donuts, or pumpkin streusel coffee cake.
+You can also try my homemade iced pumpkin spice latte, 2 ingredient pumpkin donuts, or pumpkin streusel coffee cake.

 - While the soup simmers is will be thin, but will thicken up as it reduces.
 To thin it out use more chicken broth.
 For a thicker pumpkin soup, allow it to simmer longer.